kaviarasi-v/Superstore-Sales-Dashboard/README.md

 # Superstore Sales Dashboard

 This project features an interactive Excel dashboard built using the Superstore dataset.
-It analyzes sales performance across segments, categories, and time using KPIs, pivot charts, and slicers.
+It analyzes sales performance across segments, categories, and time using KPIs, pivot charts and slicers.

 # 📊 Key Highlights
 - Sales, Profit, and Quantity KPIs